 What is patient data?

-Whenever we go to a doctor or a hospital, they collect data about us, our health and our lifestyle.
-This is recorded and stored in our patient record.
-It may include our height and weight, whether we smoke, how much we drink, detail of any allergies, what aches, pains or infections we’ve got, and what medications we are taking.
-It may also include the results of blood tests, images from MRI scans, and any procedures we’ve had, together with contact information, date of birth, and next of kin information.
+Whenever you interact with the health service, such as during a GP appointment or hospital visit, they collect data about you, your health and your lifestyle.
+This is recorded and stored in your patient record, whether that be a physical paper copy or in some cases digitally.
+It may include your height and weight, whether you smoke, how much you drink, detail of any allergies, what aches, pains or infections you’ve got, and what medications you’re taking.
+It may also include the results of blood tests, images from MRI scans, and any procedures you’ve had, together with contact information, date of birth, and next of kin information.

 Why is it important to use patient data?

 Good quality information is essential to inform clinical care.
 Everyone should have access to information about their own healthcare, to check the information is accurate and to help manage any condition.
 Your whole care team, whether in a GP practice, a hospital or a care home, needs to have access to up-to-date information about you to inform your treatment, and to provide you with the best care.